QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 ## Obsolescence of Identity and Authorization Models

-Existing trust and authorization models have failed to evolve in step with dynamic agentic architectures.
+Existing trust and authorization models have failed to evolve in step with dynamic agentic AI architectures.
 Traditional Identity and Access Management (IAM) frameworks were designed exclusively for human operators or static, deterministic software processes.
-These frameworks cannot securely govern emerging dynamic agent personas—which are frequently defined on the fly through custom skills—nor can they safely manage downstream sub-agent permission delegation or context-dependent privilege escalation.
+These frameworks cannot securely govern emerging dynamic agent personas which are frequently defined on the fly through custom skills, nor can they safely manage downstream sub-agent permission delegation or context-dependent privilege escalation.

 ## Ambiguity of Lineage and Accountability Attribution